afair/email_address/README.md

     madness!."()<>[]:,;@\\\"!#$%&'*+-/=?^_`{}| ~.a(comment )"@example.org

+* *Base* - A unique mailbox without tags.
+For gmail, is uses the incoming punctation, essential when building an MD5 or SHA1 to match services like Gravatar, and email address digest interchange.

 * *Canonical* - An unique account address, lower-cased, without the tag, and with irrelevant characters stripped.

     clark.kent+scoops@gmail.com => clarkkent@gmail.com

-* *Reference* - The MD5 of the Canonical format, used to share account references without exposing the private email address directly.
+* *Reference* - The MD5 of the Base format, used to share account references without exposing the private email address directly.

-    Clark.Kent+scoops@gmail.com => c5be3597c391169a5ad2870f9ca51901
+    Clark.Kent+scoops@gmail.com =>
+    clark.kent@gmail.com => 1429a1dfc797d6e93075fef011c373fb

 * *Redacted* - A form of the email address where it is replaced by a SHA1-based version to remove the original address from the